Boeotian Dancer's Group Kothon, Black Figure Tripod, 6th Century B.C.

-The kothon black figure tripod is from Boetia and dates back to the sixth century B.C.
-It is made of ceramic and portrays three different figural scenes: one with athletes, one with ritual dancers (Komasts), and one with a drinking activity, on each of its legs.
-Its creation is attributed to the group of vessels known as the Boeotian Dancers Group and is currently held at the Dallas Museum of Art.
+An ancient Greek pottery kothon black figure tripod now in the Dallas Museum of Art is from Boetia and dates back to the sixth century BC.
+It portrays three different figural scenes: one with athletes, one with ritual dancers (Komasts), and one with a drinking activity, on each of its legs.
+It is one of a group of vessels known as the Boeotian Dancers Group, from their painted decoration.

 Purpose

 This particular vessel is a combination of both the kothon and tripod pottery shapes.
 A tripod refers to a three-legged stand used to support some sort of bowl or container, preventing it from falling over.
 In the case of this pot, the tripod is used to support a kothon (a type of Greek pot generally used for domestic purposes).
 This kothon held some kind of perfume, as indicated by its small size.
 As a vessel for perfume storage, the kothon was situated on top of a tripod because it made the substance inside more difficult to spill, protecting the valuable luxury good inside of it.